magv/fuchsia.cpp/README.md

   eigenvalues of the form n/2+k×eps into n+k×eps, thus making it possible to find an epsilon form of the matrix.

+  Note that some bad eigenvalues disappear when the matrix is fuchsified, so this routine is best used after "fuchsia fuchsify".

 * **simplify** [-x *name*] ... [-m *path*] ... [-t *path*] [-i *path*] *matrix* ...

   Try to find a transformation that makes a given matrix (or a set